 I am a Sport and Recreation Management graduate from the Auckland University of Technology and was one of two graduates in the fourth intake of the Sport NZ Graduate Programme from 2016-2017.

-More recently, I had a short-term contract with Aktive Auckland Sport and Recreation in the role of Sport and Culture Projects Assistant.
+My time with Aktive Auckland Sport and Recreation was in the role of Sport and Culture Projects Assistant.
 My experience over that year seen me support the development and implementation of the Auckland Approach Targeted Population Groups (TPG) Priority Plan, contribute to building cultural competency, and support the establishment of a Regional Sport Organisation, Kī o Rahi Tāmaki Makaurau.